The Horton-Strahler number of Galton-Watson trees with possibly infinite variance: Introduction

-When the Galton-Watson tree $\tau$ is conditioned to be large, the size of its Horton-Strahler number is of order $\Upsilon(\frac{1}{b_n} )$ as proved by the following theorem that first handles the case where $\tau$ is conditioned to have at least $n$ vertices. \begin{theorem} Assume that $\mu$ is critical and that it belongs to the domain of attraction of a $1$-stable law.
-Then, the following convergence holds in probability.
+When the Galton--Watson tree $\tau$ is conditioned to be large, the size of its Horton--Strahler number is of order $\Upsilon(\frac{1}{b_n} )$ as proved by the following theorem that first handles the case where $\tau$ is conditioned to have at least $n$ vertices. \begin{theorem} Assume that $\mu$ is critical and non-trivial and that it belongs to the domain of attraction of a $1$-stable law.
+Then, the following convergence holds in probability: